 Base Portal Page.
 Created in the Page Designer and added to the Business User Edition portal by a manager or developer.
 If a base portal page is created with the Lock Page property off, users can customize it at run time.
 If the user removes customizations, all changes made by the user are removed, and the base portal page reverts to its default state.
 Personal Portal Page.
 Added to the Business User Edition portal at run time by the user.

-- Personal Portal Page.
-Added to the Business User Edition portal at run time by the user.
 Personal portal pages are stored in the repository but they are not visible in the Resources tree.
-Personal portal pages are only visible to the user that has created them. - Domain Portal Page.
+Personal portal pages are only visible to the user that has created them.
+Domain Portal Page.
 Created with the Page Designer directly in a domain or folder.
 A domain page can be copied or added to a portal, in which case it becomes a base portal page.
 If a page is removed from a portal, it becomes a stand-alone domain portal page and can be edited, moved, unpublished, or hidden.